-Our founder James Finlay Kenya partnered with the Initiative for Sustainable Landscapes (ISLA) in a broader effort to improve and conserve 60,000 hectares of the Mau Forest by 2030.
-This is in line with Finlays broader effort towards restoring and protecting natural resources.
+Our founder, Browns Plantations Kenya (formerly James Finlay Kenya) has partnered with the Initiative for Sustainable Landscapes (ISLA) in a broader effort to improve and conserve 60,000 hectares of the Mau Forest by 2030.
+This is in line with Browns Plantations Kenya broader effort towards restoring and protecting natural resources.

 In 2021, this project led to a 37% increase in milk production at the farm level.
 Four new dairy cooperatives have been established, giving farmers access to the more reliable formal markets and the ability to improve local infrastructure and the economy.
 46 farmers have also invested in sustainable water harvesting techniques.
 By helping to improve farming methods and increasing incomes, farmers are motivated to keep livestock at home, reducing forest grazing and protecting the forest.

-Finlays is committed to empowering communities, protecting and conserving the environment, and fostering long-term growth in Kericho and Bomet Counties.
-Over the years, James Finlay Kenya has spent approximately Kshs 125 million on environmental protection and conservation.
+Browns Plantations Kenya is committed to empowering communities, protecting and conserving the environment, and fostering long-term growth in Bomet and Kericho Counties.
+Over the years, the company has spent over Kshs 125 million on environmental protection and conservation.